 A hometown newspaper with a local office, local owners & lots of local news

-Board votes to pay all of forgotten $400K loan
+Board votes to pay entire $400K loan early

 The Thomson Township board of supervisors followed the recommendation of both residents and an auditor when it voted to pay off a $400,000 loan in its entirety at its meeting Sept.
 5. In turn, that vote led to a much less rambunctious adjourned annual meeting Tuesday, Sept.
 10, when residents came together a second time for a final vote on next year's tax levy.